-Pip is just a little six-year old boy when he first goes to see Miss Havisham, but it doesn't take more than five minutes in her house before Pip starts to question his identity.
+Pip is just a little six-year old boy when he first goes to see Miss Havisham, but it doesn't take more than five minutes in her house before he starts to question his identity.
 Even when he's discharged from Miss Havisham's and pushed into a blacksmith's life, all Pip has to do is to look at the sails on the horizon, and he gets giddy.
 He knows his fortune will come.
 And, boy, does it.

-And when the day finally arrives when his benefactor introduces himself to Pip, there’s a convict standing in the way.
-Oh wait, the benefactor IS the convict, and Pip’s dreams of marrying Estella diminish like sharpie on plastic.
+And when the benefactor finally shows himself, it's … a convict.
 Booker says that in this stage, a "shadow begins to intrude, becoming increasingly alarming," and, this shadow is indeed Magwitch the convict.
 Pip grows more and more anxious about keeping Magwitch under wraps and about plotting to get him out of town and out of England safely.

 Nightmare #1: Pip, Herbert, Startop, and Magwitch are quietly (and uneasily) row, row, rowing the boat towards the Germany-bound ship when their boat is overtaken by the authorities.
 Nightmare #2: Magwitch is taken to prison where he grows very sick.
 Nightmare #3: His money is confiscated by the government.
 Nightmare #4: Pip watches him die.
 Nightmare #5: In the meantime, Herbert goes away to Egypt, and Pip is totally alone.
 Nightmare #6: Pip falls gravely ill, and there's a new shadow in town whose name is "debt."

 After begging Joe and Biddy's forgiveness (and swallowing his shock at seeing the two married), Pip vanishes into the sunset (a.k.a.
 Cairo).
 He returns eleven years later to find Joe, Biddy, and their babies, namely Pip, Jr. The real test of whether or not Pip has changed comes when he sees Estella.
-Though the two endings are very different, they show a similar Pip, a Pip who does not so easily sacrifice his identity in the name of a pretty lady he once loved powerfully.
+Though the two endings are very different, they show a similar Pip, a Pip who doesn't so easily sacrifice his identity in the name of a pretty lady he once loved powerfully.